CloudSlang/docs/cloudslang/cloudslang_best_practices.rst

 -  Written as a sentence, beginning with a capital letter and ending with a period.
 -  Written in the present tense, for example, "Prints text.".
--  Does not include "This flow" or "This operation" or anything similar.

 Prerequisites
 -------------